nerdyscout/kicad-exports/README.md

 **Note**

 *1: kicad-exports tries to set schematic and board file automatically.
-For most commands atleast one of both parameters are requiered, so they are not completly optional.
+For most commands atleast one of both parameters are requiered, so they are not completly optional!

 For examples of more full workflows see [kicad-exports-test](https://github.com/nerdyscout/kicad-exports/blob/master/.github/workflows/test.yml).